arp242/blackmail/README.markdown

 ./cmd/blackmail`.

 The main use case where you just want to send off an email and be done with it.
-Non-goals include things like parsing email messages or a one-stop-shop for your very specific complex requirements.
+Non-goals include things like parsing email messages, support for encodings other than ASCII and UTF-8, or a one-stop-shop for your very specific complex requirements.
 It should be able to handle all common (and not-so-common) use cases though.

 [godoc]: https://pkg.go.dev/zgo.at/blackmail
 [sign]: https://www.arp242.net/signing-emails.html